-The effects of alcohol abuse vary between individuals, but they can touch on all aspects of a person's life.
+The effects of alcohol abuse vary between individuals, but they can touch on all aspects of a person’s life.
 Heavy drinking can affect your health, career, family, and more.
-If you or someone you know is having trouble dealing with the effects of alcohol abuse and wants to stop drinking, call 1-800-928-9139 or fill out our short contact form for more information on treatment options and how to get started on the road to an alcohol-free life.
+If you or someone you know is having trouble dealing with the effects of alcohol abuse and wants to stop drinking, call 1-888-287-0471 Who Answers? or fill out our short contact form for more information on treatment options and how to get started on the road to an alcohol-free life.

 How Drinking Alcohol Affects the Body